breck7/scroll/scroll/readme.md

 ### What has changed in recent versions?

+Version 4.2.0 released on 02-22-2021
+ fixed paragraph parsing and rendering
 Version 4.1.0 released on 02-22-2021
  added a "git" scrollSetting for article source links.